-The cleaning crew at the Hozhoni foundation have trouble carrying cleaning supplies around the facility.
-The main concern for Hozhoni is to create a system that allows wheelchair users to efficiently carry and organize the necessary cleaning supplies.
-The applications also include individuals with mental disabilities and employees who can not lift heavy loads.
+The cleaning crew at the Hozhoni foundation had trouble carrying cleaning supplies around the facility.
+The main concern for Hozhoni is to create a system that allows wheelchair users to efficiently carry and organize the necessary supplies.
+The users also include individuals with mental disabilities and employees who cannot lift heavy loads.
 The system(s) should be lightweight and detachable from the user's wheelchair.
-The system should also accommodate individuals that are not in wheelchair.
-Our team's goal is to create a system that can be manufactured by someone at home and can accommodate as many users as possible.
+The system also accommodates individuals that are not in a wheelchair.
+Our team's goal was to create a system that can be manufactured by someone at home and can accommodate as many users as possible.